-This is going to be a 3-part series (and I might even extend it out to 4-parts) on fifth wheel hitches.
+This is part of a 3-part series (and I might even extend it out to 4-parts) on fifth wheel hitches.
 I previously wrote about different hitch options for fifth wheels.
 Today, I’m going to write about a traditional fifth wheel hitch from B&W.

 Let me caveat this: I started out buying the B&W Turnoverball Gooseneck and original Companion fifth wheel (I’ll explain more in detail below).
 Then later, B&W gifted me an updated Companion fifth wheel hitch.
 There was no expectation of a review at the time, but here we are.